martinvd/refined-twitch/readme.md

 ## Features

-- Automatically open channel point boxes
+- Automatically collects bonus channel points
 - More features might be added...

 Tested on Chrome and Firefox.